 The 10 megawatts of Denver International Airport's solar panels generate enough electricity to power 2,500 homes.

-Denver International Airport (DEN) is dedicated to environmental performance and energy efficiency.
+Being environmentally friendly is a core value at Denver International Airport (DEN).
 DEN is a short train ride or drive away from the sustainable Colorado Convention Center and a variety of other conference venues, making Denver a convenient eco-friendly destination for your next event or meeting.

 Airport Rail Service